Skip to Content

 How does switch work?

 The voltage is constantly searching for the shortest and easiest path to the ground.
 The spark plug offers a path to the ground, but because of the gap, it’s not perfect.
 It must jump the electrode to find ground and, in doing so, creates a spark.
-Great!

 A coil control wire is added to offer the voltage a shortcut, which diverts voltage from the plug and shuts the engine down.
 This wire is connected to the On/Off switch.

 So the ignition system is a basic system with few moving parts and little to go wrong.
-That said, chafing or rodent damage to the control wire or plug wire can cause the wiring to ground, and as you know, that will offer the armature the shortcut it’s in search of.
+That said, chafing or rodent damage to the control wire or plug wire can cause the wiring to ground, and as you know, that will offer the coil the shortcut it’s in search of.

 If voltage finds a shortcut, it never reaches the plug, so it doesn’t create a spark.
-A rubbed through the wire is very possible, especially on machines that create a ton of vibration.
+A rubbed through the wire is possible, especially on machines that create a ton of vibration.
 So that’s what we’ll test for next.

 Check the wiring for signs of damage, or use a DVOM to check continuity when the switch is in the on position.